IBM/datastage-standalone-workshop/workshop/lab-2/README.md

-# Information Analyzer Data Exploration and Discovery
+# Lab 2: Rules with Governance Catalog

-Information Analyzer (IA) enables users to better understand their data.
-It can automatically profile, classify, validate, and govern, data, upon discovery of new sources.
+Governance Catalog enables users to better understand their data.
 It uses pre-built and custom rules that will apply meaning and quality measurements, which are available for users of the data and interested parties.

 This lab, will give you hands-on experience using Information Analyzer and the Information Governance Catalog.
 In this lab, you will learn the following: